Call Us

 Your body’s stress responses are activated during a panic attack.
 These are also known as your ‘fight or flight’ responses.
 Contraction of your muscles is one of these responses.

-Stomach and digestive functions also alter during a “fight or flight” response and it is possible for problems with these functions to be experienced as chest pain or tightness.
+Stomach and digestive functions also alter during a fight or flight response and it's possible for problems with these functions to be experienced as chest pain or tightness.

 How long does panic attack chest pain last?

-A panic attack will usually last a few minutes but can come in waves and feel more continuous.
-As people can experience severe chest pain during a panic attack, it is possible to feel soreness afterwards.
+A panic attack will usually last a few minutes, but chest pain can come in waves and feel more continuous.
+As people can experience severe chest pain during a panic attack, it's possible to feel soreness afterwards.

 How to relieve panic attack chest pain